techidaily/site-screen-recording/source/_posts/updated-2024-approved-camstudio-full-features-analysis.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1975555/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Step 4: As soon as you click the Stop button, you will get a dialog box to save the recorded file on your computer.
+The default location of the file is Documents> Me CamStudio Videos.

 ## Part 2\.
 Key Features of CamStudio

 Instead of being a completely free screen recorder, CamStudio allows several customization options so that the recording could be as per your requirements.
 Even though the features are limited, here are the key features of CamStudio recorder you should be aware of.